w3c/wcag-act-rules/content/implementations.md

 A test tool or methodology is **partially consistent** when it meets some, but not all requirements.
 A partially consistent implementation can not include false positives; i.e. it failing any passed or inapplicable examples.

 Some ACT rules are "proposed".
-These rules are agreed on by the ACT Rules Task Force, but is not yet approved by the Accessibility Guidelines Working Group.
-See [about ACT Rules](../about/) for details.
+These rules are agreed on by the ACT Rules Task Force, and are awaiting implementation and approval by the Accessibility Guidelines Working Group.
+See [about ACT Rules](../rules/about/) for details.

-## Add a tool or methodology
+## Add a Tool or Methodology

 For information on how to add your accessibility test tool or methodology to the list of ACT implementations, visit the [ACT-Rules community group website](https://act-rules.github.io/pages/implementations/reporting/).